 Have you received an email from the Project Management Institute (PMI)® notifying you that your certification renewal is in 30 days only to realize you haven’t earned a single, or very few, Professional Development Units (PDUs) since passing the Project Management Professional (PMP)® exam?
-Are you wondering just how nearly three years has passed so fast and how are you going to earn those 60 PDUs this fast?
+Are you wondering just how nearly three years have passed so fast and how are you going to earn those 60 PDUs this fast?

 It happens, sometimes life simply gets in the way.
 Don’t beat yourself up, take a deep breath, and relax.
 There is a way to earn all 60 PDUs in 30 days.
-Most of all don’t stress!
+Most of all, don’t stress!

 Here we will take a look at the steps you can take to earn those much needed PDUs quickly.
 Don’t forget, PMI® has developed the Continuing Certification Requirements (CCR) Handbook located at www.pm-prepcast.com/ccrhb as a reference to all information regarding certification renewal to include information on the PMI Talent Triangle™ and how PMI defines “Technical Project Management”, “Leadership”, and “Strategic and Business Management”.

-Now that you know how many PDUs you need and in which categories/sections it is time to create a plan.
+Now that you know how many PDUs you need and in which categories/sections, it is time to create a plan.
 You can use this plan to help you understand how much time you need to invest each day/week to earn your PDUs.
 Remember, as a general rule, you need to spend one hour to earn one PDU.
-Not all PDUs are free, so you need to also plan a budget to pay for some PDUs.
+Not all PDUs are free, so you also need to plan a budget to pay for some PDUs.

 Use the following steps 4 to 10 to help develop your PDU earning plan.
 Each of these steps are important to ensure you earn the PDUs you need in time for renewal.

-After reading the CCR Handbook you should have noticed that PMI recommends you keep good records and document all PDU earning activities.
+After reading the CCR Handbook, you should have noticed that PMI recommends you keep good records and document all PDU earning activities.
 You can use The PM Podcast PDU Logfile to do this: http://www.pm-podcast.com/logfile.

-In step 1 you identified how many PDUs you already have and need.
-In step 2 you learned about some of PMIs minimum requirements.
+In step 1, you identified how many PDUs you already have and need.
+In step 2, you learned about some of PMI's minimum requirements.
 So, the next thing you need to do is ensure you cover the minimums of eight Technical, eight Leadership, and eight Strategic & Business PDUs.
 As a general rule, it is easier to earn Technical PDUs.
-So, if you are in a real hurry then plan on earning only eight PDUs for each in Leadership and Strategic & Business and focus all your remaining efforts on earning Technical PDUs.
+So, if you are in a real hurry, then plan on earning only eight PDUs for each in Leadership and Strategic & Business and focus all your remaining efforts on earning Technical PDUs.

 The second easiest to earn are for volunteering activities in the Giving Back category.
-If you are a volunteer in your local PMI chapter then you can claim one PDU for each of your volunteer hours.
+If you are a volunteer in your local PMI chapter, then you can claim one PDU for each of your volunteer hours.
 Keep in mind, however, that there is a maximum of 25 PDUs that can be claimed in the Giving Back category.
-So, if you claim eight PDUs for working as a practitioner, then you can now only claim another 17 PDUs for volunteering in order to reach the 25 maximum.
+So, if you claim eight PDUs for working as a practitioner, then you can now only claim another 17 PDUs for volunteering in order to reach the 25 PDU maximum.

 You may be able to earn PDUs from activities you have not even considered.
-Have you attended a project management related lunch-and-learn presentation at work?
-Did you attend a project management related marketing training?
+Have you attended a project management-related lunch and learn presentation at work?
+Did you attend a project management-related marketing training?
 Do you regularly meet with a mentor?
 If so, then all of these activities may qualify for earning PDUs.
-If you are looking for some out of the box type ideas, make sure you read the CCR Handbook as mentioned in step 2.
-There you can find a variety of ideas for some out of the box type PDUs.
+If you are looking for some out of the box type ideas, make sure you read the CCR Handbook, as mentioned in step 2.
+There, you can find a variety of ideas for some out of the box type PDUs.

-If you are looking for some premium podcasts for your phone or tablet check out The PDU Podcast, which will allow you to earn your PMP renewal PDU on your phone or tablet from anywhere in the world.
+If you are looking for some premium podcasts for your phone or tablet, check out The PDU Podcast, which will allow you to earn your PMP renewal PDU on your phone or tablet from anywhere in the world.

 Earning 60 PDUs in 30 days can be done.
 You are a project manager and likely face tight deadlines on a regular basis, so you have got this!

-Just remember the steps discussed here: log into PMI and know you’re your numbers; download, read, and understand the CCR Handbook; create a PDU earning plan, prepare to document the PDUs you earn; make sure you cover the requirements of the PMI Talent Triangle; don’t forget to claim your easy PDUs; think outside the box for some PDUs; go mobile with premium podcasts; attend local PMI chapter events; and earn, document, claim, and repeat until you hit your goal of 60 PDUs.
+Just remember the steps discussed here: log into PMI and know your numbers; download, read, and understand the CCR Handbook; create a PDU earning plan, prepare to document the PDUs you earn; make sure you cover the requirements of the PMI Talent Triangle; don’t forget to claim your easy PDUs; think outside the box for some PDUs; go mobile with premium podcasts; attend local PMI chapter events; and earn, document, claim, and repeat until you hit your goal of 60 PDUs.

-And if you are indeed faced with having only a short time and need to earn PDUs fast then make it easy on yourself and invest in PDU earning tools that can simplify the process.
+And if you are indeed faced with having only a short time and need to earn PDUs fast, then make it easy on yourself and invest in PDU earning tools that can simplify the process.
 Such as investing in the premium podcasts as recommended in step 8.

-Copyright © 2008 - 2019 OSP International LLC.
+Copyright © 2008 - 2023 OSP International LLC.

-PMI, the PMI Registered Education Provider logo, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.
+PMI, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.